BrewBlox/brewblox-documentation/docs/user/all_blocks.md

 The wort in the mash tun (MT, middle) is picking up heat when it flows through the HERMS coil in the hot liqor tun (HLT, left).
 The water in the HLT is warmer than the wort in the MT.
 The wort will come back to the MT at a temperature close to that of the water in the HLT.

-By adjusting the HLT temperature, you have more control over this system.
+Directly using the MT sensor as input for the HLT heater can result in too much overshoot, or a slowly reacting system.

-Directly using the MT sensor as input for the HLT heater would result in either too much overshoot, or a very slow system.
+Because of the long delay between heating the HLT and measuring the effect in the MT, heating has to be slow to give the process time to respond.

-Wort has to be pumped through the coil before the MT sensor can measure the new value.
+If we control HLT temperature in relation to the MT temperature, we can have more control over the system.
-This makes for a long delay between the heater turning on, and the sensor measuring the result.
+We can heat the HLT to a temperature above the desired mash temperature if we know that the extra heat in the HLT can eventually be transferred to the MT without overshoot.

 Brewblox lets you build this scenario using two PIDs:
 * One PID will directly control the HLT temperature, using the HLT sensor, HLT setpoint, and HLT heater.